urbit/docs.urbit.org/content/courses/urbit-academy/aa.md

 By completing App Academy as a cohort student, you should be able to design, implement, and distribute basic user apps and start contributing to Urbit userspace bounties.

 The next cohort for App Academy will begin in summer of 2024.
-[Sign up here.](https://airtable.com/appr051v1PWk2x1QF/shrdZcSQrIIb6mAmx)

 Until then, feel free to work through our online [App School docs](/courses/app-school).

 {% grid %}